"KISS Meets the Phantom of the Park" (1978) Movie Review

 ...of course, anyone who's actually seen the film will immediately call B.S. on the claims that it's "spine tingling" and features "stunning special effects."
 The only "stunning" thing about this movie is how bad it is.
 KISS Meets the Phantom of the Park is a hilariously awesome train wreck of epic proportions, with cheap special effects, a ridiculous plot, out-to-lunch scripting and uniformly terrible perfomances, all slathered in a shiny layer of glorious low budget made-for-'70s-TV Cheez Whiz.

-Phantom probably seemed like a sure-fire hit in 1978, since KISS was at the peak of their mainstream popularity.
+Phantom probably seemed like a sure-fire hit in 1978, with KISS at the peak of their mainstream popularity.
 Marvel Comics had recently produced two giant sized Super Special comic books starring the band, who became super-heroes with mystical powers thanks to a set of mysterious amulets.
-The rockers' battles with Doctor Doom and other Marvel Universe baddies were silly as hell, but they broke sales records for Marvel, so the KISS camp decided that a "KISS as superheroes" film was the logical next step.
-A deal was quickly struck with Hanna-Barbera Productions (yes, the notoriously shoddy cartoon studio that brought us "Scooby-Doo" and dozens of other cheaply animated Saturday Morning favorites) and the NBC television network.
-In their rush to get the project on the air in time for the Halloween season, it would appear that no one at NBC or Hanna-Barbera bothered to worry about such unimportant details as a coherent script, or whether or not anyone in the band knew how to act.
-The result was a film that bad movie aficionados and KISS Army members alike have been laughing about for over thirty years.
+The rockers' battles with Doctor Doom and other Marvel Universe baddies were silly as hell, but they set new sales records for Marvel, so the KISS camp decided that a "KISS as superheroes" film was the logical next step.
+A deal was quickly struck with Hanna-Barbera Productions (the notoriously shoddy cartoon studio that brought us "Scooby-Doo" and dozens of other cheaply animated Saturday Morning favorites) and the NBC television network.
+In the rush to get the project on the air in time for Halloween, it would appear that no one at NBC or Hanna-Barbera bothered to worry about such unimportant details as a coherent script, or whether anyone in the band knew how to act.
+The result was a film that bad movie aficionados and KISS Army members alike have been laughing about for more than thirty years.

 The Plot (Such as it is...)

-The opening credits of KISS Meets the Phantom look more like an extended commercial for California's Magic Mountain Amusement Park, as the cameras linger lovingly over the roller coasters, merry go rounds, and attractions while Godzilla sized versions of the KISS members perform "Rock and Roll All Nite."
+The opening credits of KISS Meets the Phantom resemble an extended commercial for California's Magic Mountain Amusement Park, as the cameras linger lovingly over the roller coasters, merry go rounds, and attractions while Godzilla sized versions of the KISS members perform "Rock and Roll All Nite."
 KISS is slated to play a series of concerts at the park, which manager Calvin (Carmine Caridi) hopes will finally bring a much needed attendance boost and cash infusion to the struggling amusement area.
-Less enthusiastic is Abner Devareux (a totally slumming Anthony Zerbe of Papillon and The Omega Man fame), the eccentric creator of the park's lifelike cybernetic robots and mechanical attractions.
+Less enthusiastic is Abner Devareux (a totally slumming Anthony Zerbe, of Papillon and The Omega Man fame), the eccentric creator of the park's lifelike cybernetic robots and mechanical attractions.
 Abner's ticked off that Calvin is funneling money away from his research projects to pay for "that rock and roll."
-After an argument with Calvin, Abner is given his walking papers, but management doesn't know that part of Abner's "research" involved kidnapping random park attendees (!!) and re-programming their brains for use as his own private android army (gosh!).
+After an argument with Calvin, Abner is given his walking papers... but what management doesn't know is that part of Abner's "research" involves kidnapping random park attendees (!!) and re-programming their brains for use as his own private android army (gosh!).
 When Abner swears to Calvin "You will...regret ...this day," most viewers will already be saying, "I think I regret watching this movie."

 After the opening credits, it takes a good half hour or so before the members of KISS even show their grease painted mugs in this movie again.
 Unfortunately, it doesn't get a whole lot better once they do.
-We're introduced to the lovely Melissa (Deborah Ryan), whose boyfriend Sam (Terry Lester) works in Devareux's laboratory.
-When Sam mysteriously disappears (we already know he's become one of Devareux's android zombies ), Melissa gets a quick brush-off from old Abner while searching for him, so she begs the members of KISS to help her unravel the mystery.
+We're introduced to the lovely Melissa (Deborah Ryan), whose boyfriend Sam (Terry Lester) works in Devareaux's laboratory.
+When Sam mysteriously disappears (we already know he's become one of Devareaux's android zombies ), Melissa gets a quick brush-off from old Abner while searching for him, so she begs the members of KISS to help her unravel the mystery.
 Remember, kids, in whatever alternate universe this film takes place in, KISS is not just a rock 'n' roll band, they're super heroes too!!
 Thanks to their way-cool set of mystic talismans, each band member has a special super power - Gene Simmons is the fire breathing, animal growling "Demon," Ace Frehley is the "Space Ace" with powers of teleportation, Paul "Star Child" Stanley can shoot laser beams out of his eye, and Peter "Cat Man" Criss possesses cat like strength and agility (as well as a seemingly endless well of bad feline-related puns).
 From here the film basically turns into a live action "Scooby-Doo Movie" with KISS in place of the Mystery Machine Gang.
-Sensing that these super powered rock 'n' rollers may pose a threat to his Ultimate Revenge against the park, Devareux quickly whips up a set of four cybernetic KISS duplicates, starting with The Demon, who vandalizes some park property and injures some security guards.
-With KISS under a black cloud of suspicion, the band begins to poke around the park after hours, battling an army of Devareux's robot werewolves (?) beneath the roller coaster before they're captured in the horror themed funhouse.
-With the real band locked away in his secret underground laboratory, Devareux sends his robotic KISS out onstage in their place, where they perform a "slightly altered" version of the hit "Hotter Than Hell" (re-titled "Rip and Destroy") in the hopes that the angry fans will start a riot and destroy the park.
-Thus, the stage is set for an earth shattering climax, as KISS escapes from the mad scientist's clutches and appears onstage to fight it out with the robots and settle who's the real KISS once and for all.
-"There can BE only one!" ...oops, sorry, wrong movie.
+Sensing that these super powered rock 'n' rollers may pose a threat to his Ultimate Revenge against the park, Abner quickly whips up four cybernetic KISS duplicates, starting with The Demon, who vandalizes some park property and injures some security guards.
+With KISS under a black cloud of suspicion, the band begins to poke around the park after hours, battling an army of Devareaux's robot werewolves (?) beneath the roller coaster before they're captured in the horror themed fun house.
+With the real band locked away in his secret underground laboratory, Devareaux sends his robotic KISS out onstage in their place, where they perform a "slightly altered" version of the hit "Hotter Than Hell" (re-titled "Rip and Destroy") in the hopes that the angry fans will start a riot and destroy the park.
+When KISS escapes from the mad scientist's clutches and appears onstage to fight it out with the robots, the stage is set for an earth shattering climax, because "there can BE only one!" ...oops, sorry, wrong movie.